COVID-19 Support for business

 Export Finance Australia – assistance may be available if your business has been affected by COVID-19, or if you simply need a cashflow boost.

 Grants & programs – Search tool.
 Find grants, funding and support programs from across government to help your business grow and succeed!
 When searching for funding, keep in mind that you’ll generally need to meet certain criteria to be eligible, and that aside from funding assistance, many programs can help your business by building your skills and knowledge.

-Increasing the instant asset write-off - Eligible businesses can claim an immediate deduction for the business portion of the cost of an asset in the year the asset is first used or installed ready for use.
+Instant asset write-off for eligible businesses – Eligible businesses can claim an immediate deduction for the business portion of the cost of an asset in the year the asset is first used or installed ready for use.

 International Freight Assistance Mechanism – establishment of an international freight assistance mechanism to back Australia’s agriculture and seafood export sectors.

 JobMaker Hiring Credit Scheme – An incentive for businesses to employ additional young job seekers aged 16 – 35 years.

 moneysmart.gov.au – Making financial decisions guide.